 Earlier this year, Snap fixed a font-caching issue that caused slow start-up times.
 I’m running a version with that fix.
 However, Firefox Snap’s font-cache is notably still broken.
 This is also what causes the problem with the monospace font.
 This could still be the root cause of the start-up performance issue.

-For comparison, Firefox Flatpak starts up in less than a second.
-Firefox Flatpak also feels more responsive when scrolling, switching tabs, and other UI operations.
+For comparison, Flatpak starts up in less than a second.
+Flatpak also feels more responsive when scrolling, switching tabs, and other UI operations.
 Firefox Snap has noticeable lag when performing the same operations.

 The Speedometer 2 benchmark tries to measure the responsiveness of web apps.
-Firefox Flatpak is almost 25 % slower than Firefox installed unconstrained on the system.
+Fedora Flatpak is almost 25 % slower than Firefox installed unconstrained on the system.
 Firefox Snap is only penalized 25 % of that figure.

 You may want to stick with an unconstrained installation of Firefox if you’re using older hardware that would be severely affected by the decreased performance.
 The relaxed sandboxing of Firefox Snap would still protect some of your files.
-Firefox Flatpak set to block home directory access will likely yield the highest level of protection, however.
+Fedora Flatpak set to block home directory access will likely yield the highest level of protection, however.